-About mixed feeding or supplementing breastmilk with formula
+About mixed feeding

-But sometimes breastfeeding is difficult, or your baby might not be able to feed directly from your breast.
+Sometimes breastfeeding is difficult, or your baby might not be able to feed directly from your breast.
 In these situations, you can usually give your baby expressed breastmilk.

-- are very ill
+- very ill

-- aren’t gaining weight well.
+- not gaining weight well.

 Before you try mixed feeding